deepnetworkgmbh/joseki/README.md

 ## Installation

-To install the application to your environment, please follow the [Deployment guide](./DEPLOYMENT.md).
+You can deploy the product to your infrastructure using the [Deployment guide](./DEPLOYMENT.md).
+If you need help or have questions – open github issues, contact us via `joseki@deepnetwork.com` or individual contributors.

 ## Feedback

-The project is still in its early days, and users should consider it as a _proof-of-concept_ solution rather than _production-ready_.

-We would :heart: to hear your feedback!
-Do not hesitate to open new issues, leave comments to existing ones, or contact us via `joseki@deepnetwork.com`
+We would :heart: to hear your feedback, so you are welcome to share your thoughts and views!

 ## FAQ